akapet00/covid-19-modelling-croatia/README.md

-# Analysis of the first wave of the COVID-19 pandemic in Croatia
+# covid-19-modelling-croatia

-This repo serves as an official code base for the paper to appear in Croatian Medical Journal.
+This repository serves as an official code base for the work-in-progress paper titled -- Modelling the SARS-CoV-2 epidemic in Croatia: a comparison of three analytic approaches), to appear in Croatian Medical Journal (CMJ).

 ## Overview

 Analysis, parameter identification and simulation of the first wave (mid Feb - Jun) of COVID-19 outbreak in Croatia using deterministic SEIR(D) and Heidler exponential functions.

 ## Reproduce the results

 ### The working environment

 Clone the repo to your local machine:
 ```shell
 $ git clone https://github.com/antelk/cmj-covid-19-paper.git